 Not so fast!
 Bidding a fond farewell to your old MagicBands may not necessarily be the best choice for you right now.
 If you have an upcoming Disney World vacation, you now have the choice of whether you want to continue to use MagicBands, or if you want to give MagicMobile a try.

 Pros to MagicBand

 MagicBands are an independent piece of technology that you don’t have to charge!
 It lives on your wrist, and these days most guests are accustomed to having and using their MagicBand as part of the Disney World experience.
 Many of us know the excitement that came when our MagicBands arrived in the mail — it’s a key part of our vacations!

 There are TONS of different MagicBand designs out there.
 You’re sure to find one that matches your perfectly planned park outfits, or one that features your favorite character, film, or attraction.

-Right now, MagicBand is still the only option that has the capability to charge purchases to your room’s bill.
+Right now, MagicBand has the capability to charge purchases to your room’s bill.
 This feature is expected to be added to MagicMobile in the future, but if your Disney World vacation is soon, and you don’t want to carry your credit card around (though you should still keep a backup payment option handy!) then MagicBand may be a more convenient option.

 Pros to MagicMobile